Therapy Focus Celebrates 20 Years

 Speech Pathologists Chloe Justins and Caitlin O’Meara and Advanced Occupational Therapist Olivia Coleman were nominated by Team Leader Niamh Fitzmaurice, who congratulated the group for their teamwork and for thinking outside the box.
 The following is an excerpt from their nomination:

 “Driven by the opportunity to provide much-needed services to the Bullsbrook community, Chloe, Caitlin and Olivia formed what’s now known as the Bullsbrook Mini-Team.
 Thinking outside the box, the team was able to secure a therapy space at Bullsbrook College and provided professional development opportunities for education staff as an alternative to paying rent.
-Client numbers in Bullsbrook steadily increased and continue to grow, with Therapy Focus now the primary therapy service provider in both the Bullsbrook and Ellenbrook communities.
+Customer numbers in Bullsbrook steadily increased and continue to grow, with Therapy Focus now the primary therapy service provider in both the Bullsbrook and Ellenbrook communities.
 The feedback from families and Bullsbrook College has been tremendous, particularly in terms of the team’s clinical skills and the professional development opportunities afforded.”

-A number of employees also received service awards acknowledging 5, 10 and 15 years of service.
+Some employees also received service awards acknowledging 5, 10 and 15 years of service.
 Administration Officer Heather Stanley was also acknowledged for 20 years of service, having been employed with Therapy Focus since the very start.

 To see more photos from the event, visit the Therapy Focus Facebook page.

 To further celebrate the 20 year milestone, the unique stories of 20 people including employees, alumni, people accessing services and their families were recorded.
 To read these stories please contact us.
-You can also learn more about Therapy Focus’ 20 year history here.